mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-amplitude.md

-# Migrating to Mixpanel from Amplitude

-If you haven't already, we recommend starting with our [Migration Guides Overview](https://docs.mixpanel.com/docs/other-bits/tutorials/migration-guides) as it details the key components of migrating to Mixpanel from other analytics tools.
+If you haven't already, we recommend starting with our [Migration Guides Overview](/docs/other-bits/tutorials/migration-guides) as it details the key components of migrating to Mixpanel from other analytics tools.
 Below we outline specific steps and considerations when migrating from Amplitude.

 ## Differences in the data models